 - Submits an application to theACA and receives a Certification of Qualification prior to filing a tax return with Revenue.

-- Employs less than 150 full-time employees company-wide as of December 31st of the taxable year.
+- Employs less than 150 full-time employees world-wide as of the last day of the taxpayer's taxable year.

 - Remits a non-refundable processing fee equal to 1% of the company’s tax credit being refunded.